crytic/building-secure-contracts/program-analysis/echidna/finding-transactions-with-high-gas-consumption.md

 ## Introduction

-We will see how to find the transactions with has gas consumption with Echidna.
+We will see how to find the transactions with high gas consumption with Echidna.
 The target is the following smart contract:

 ```solidity
 contract C {